Kärt Tomingas: Acting

 Shortly after graduation from the Estonian Academy of Music and Theatre in 1990, Tomingas was engaged as stage actress at the Vanemuine theatre in Tartu, departing in 1992.
 Afterwards, she relocated to Helsinki, Finland, where she performed as an actress at the Helsinki City Theatre and the Lilla Theatre from 1994 until 1999.
 In 2000, she garnered the role of Siiri in the Aleksi Mäkelä-directed Finnish drama feature film Lomalla for Solar Films.
 From 2005 until 2007, she played the role of Heili Reek, an Estonian hairdresser, in the Finnish television drama series Kotikatu, which aired on Yle TV1.

 Tomingas' first role in an Estonian film was the small role as Marta in the 1991 historical drama Surmatants, directed by Tõnu Virve.
 In 1992, she appeared as Lily in the Mati Põldre-directed biographical feature film Need vanad armastuskirjad, for Freyja Film, about Estonian composer Raimond Valgre.
 The film was selected as the Estonian entry for the Best Foreign Language Film at the 65th Academy Awards, but was not accepted as a nominee.
 In 2014, Tomingas appeared in the role of Pille in the Mihkel Ulk-directed drama feature film Nullpunkt, based on the 2010 novel of the same name by Estonian author Margus Karu.

 In 1999, Tomingas appeared in the Eesti Televisioon (ETV) television drama film Stella Stellaris, directed by Ain Prosa and appearing opposite actors Ülle Kaljuste and Evald Hermaküla.
 The film was based on the 1927 short short story Thea, from the collection of short stories Anne-Marie, by writer August Mälk.
 In 2010, Tomingas appeared in the Ilmar Raag-directed drama miniseries Klass: elu pärast, which aired on ETV2.
-The miniseries was a follow up on the aftermath of the 2007 feature film Klass in which two students (played by Pärt Uusberg and Vallo Kirs) commit a school shooting after enduring severe bullying.
+The miniseries was a follow-up on the aftermath of the 2007 feature film Klass in which two students (played by Pärt Uusberg and Vallo Kirs) commit a school shooting after enduring severe bullying.
 Tomingas played the role of Kaatariina, the mother of murdered secondary school bully Anders (played by Lauri Pedaja in the original film).
 In 2012, Tomingas had a starring role as Evelin Erikson in the ETV drama miniseries Alpimeja, which focuses on an investigation into a doping scandal after Estonia's women's Olympic swimming team are stripped of their medals.

-Tomingas has also worked as voice actress, voicing many of the characters in the Estonian language dubbing of the 1990-1991 joint Japanese-Finnish-Dutch anime television series Moomin, produced by Telecable Benelux BV and based on the Moomin novels and comic strips by the Finnish illustrator and author Tove Jansson and her brother Lars Jansson.
+Tomingas also worked as voice actress, voicing many of the characters in the Estonian language dubbing of the 1990-1991 joint Japanese-Finnish-Dutch anime television series Moomin, produced by Telecable Benelux BV and based on the Moomin novels and comic strips by the Finnish illustrator and author Tove Jansson and her brother Lars Jansson.

 Educator

-Since 2008, Kärt Tomingas has been an lecturer of acting at the University of Tartu and has taught acting at Tallinn University's Baltic Film, Media, Arts and Communication School.
+Since 2008, Tomingas had been a lecturer of acting at the University of Tartu, and has taught acting at Tallinn University's Baltic Film, Media, Arts and Communication School.